eventhomes/laravel-mandrillhooks/README.md

 3) Make sure you add your webhook in Mandrill to point to your route.
 You can do this here: https://mandrillapp.com/settings/webhooks

-## Webhook Authentication
+## (Optional) Webhook Authentication
-First, add the *MandrillWebhookServiceProvider* provider to the providers array in config/app.php
+If you would like to increase the security of the webhooks.
+Add the *MandrillWebhookServiceProvider* provider to the providers array in config/app.php

 ```php
 'providers' => [